 - An Exception to the Rule of Thumb

 - FAQs (Frequently Asked Questions)

 CFM on an air compressor is the unit of measure for the maximum air volume of discharge air from a compressor over time or Cubic Feet per Minute.
 CFM measures volume.
 Its units are therefore based on volume/time.
 An air compressor’s CFM stands for how much air it can deliver to the air tool over a period of time – different power air tools will have different CFM requirements, therefore your air compressor’s CFM determines which power air tools it can and cannot power effectively.

-CFM is the acronym for Cubic Feet per Minute.
-A compressor is said to have so many cubic feet of compressed air per minute (CFM) of flow from its discharge port.
+CFM means Cubic Feet per Minute.
+A compressor has a specific number of cubic feet of compressed air per minute (CFM) of flow from its discharge port.

 When it comes to using compressed air in your plant or home workshop, you will want to know how many cubic feet per minute you can expect from the discharge port of your compressor.
-This will help determine if that air compressor has sufficient compressed air flow to power your air tools or other air-consuming applications.
+This will help determine how much air that air compressor is capable of providing to power your air tools or other air-consuming applications.

 To do that you need to know what CFM a particular device or tool will require to function within its design parameters.
 The device or tool will require a certain number of CFM at a specific air pressure, to work properly.

 Air Compressor HP to CFM Calculation (Rule of Thumb)